skoghoern/ML-overview/README.md

 git commit -m "message content" git push

-then deploy it to githubpages with: npm run deploy
+then deploy it to githubpages with (using the script defined in package.json): npm run deploy